liferay/clay/clayui.com/content/docs/components/navigation/navbar.md

 ### DEFAULT

-> Positive navigation bar is defined for Sites.
+> The positive navigation bar is defined for Sites.
+It displays navigation items in a light background with dark text.

 <nav class="navbar navbar-collapse-absolute navbar-expand-md navbar-underline navigation-bar navigation-bar-light">
 	<div class="container">